vfrride/call_for_proposals_2013/README.md

 2. Copy the sample folder `example/` to `your_name-talk_name`
 3. Edit the `README.md` file and type a good description about your talk and about yourself
-4. Replace the `profile_picture.jpg` with a picture of yourself that we can use to list you on the speakers page when you are accepted.
+4. Replace the dummy image with a picture of yourself that we can use to list you on the speakers page when you are accepted.
 5. Create a pull request of your fork.
 Consider using the title of your talk as the pull request subject, as this makes the list of pull requests